awaken1988/CppSerialization/README.md

 E.g This is useful if you have you own string class.

-Note: this functionality is not full implemented
+Note: this functionality is not fully implemented